-Receives input from the user and generates a method request.
-Presentation Layer is an interface for the user and a variety of different graphical user interfaces (GUIs) can be used.
-SAPGUI is SAP’s own user interface programme (over 20 languages).
+It receives input from the user and generates a method request.
+The Presentation Layer is an interface for the user, and various different graphical user interfaces (GUIs) can be used.
+SAP GUI is SAP’s own user interface program (over 20 languages).

-Usually, the presentation or GUI layer collects keyboard / mouse data from the user and sends the data to the application layer in the form of process requests for further processing.
+Usually, the presentation or GUI layer collects keyboard or mouse data from the user and sends the data to the application layer to process requests for further processing.
 When the layer receives output from the application layer, it reformats the data and displays text and graphical data on the user’s PC screen.

 The Application Layer

 The application layer consists of the core components of R/3.
-The bulk of R/3 business logic processing takes place in the application server layer.
+Most R/3 business logic processing takes place in the application server layer.
 This is where the dispatcher controls the job procedures.

 Application servers provide the complete logic of R/3 applications for business processes.
-The number of different application servers may be linked to a network, spread geographically.
+The number of application servers may be linked to a network and spread geographically.

 The Database Layer

 stores and recovers all data.
 The database layer handles both the application elements of the R/3 Framework and the operational data of the enterprise.
 Applications are downloaded from the database as needed, loaded into the application layer, and run from there.

 The database layer includes an engine whose sole function is to store and retrieve data on behalf of the application layer.
 SAP R/3 uses the industry-standard database access language SQL (pronounced “SEE”-“QUEL”-Structured Query Language) as an interface for accessing its supporting database

 The SAP System Landscape